-10.3.2 Skipping profiles
+10.3 Skipping profiles

-It may be usefull some time to increase the acquisition time.
+It may be useful sometimes to increase the acquisition time.
 This can be performed by not recording all the measured profiles and skipping some of them.
 UDOP includes this feature.

-In the "Preferences" panel ("Preferences" -> "Options"), the button named "Number of skipped profiles" defines the number of profiles that will not be recorded (place in memory) afer the acquisition of a profile.
-Nevertheless, these skipped profiles are mesured and displayed.
+In the "Operating parameters" panel ("Parameters"-> "Operating parameters", assisted mode disabled), the button named "Number of skipped profiles" defines the number of profiles that will not be recorded (placed in memory) between two recorded profiles.
+Nevertheless, these skipped profiles are measured and displayed.
 If this value is set to a non zero value, the status window indicates that some profiles are skipped by displaying beside the profile counter the following icon:

-🖳 Profile : 56
+A Profile : 11

-The counter does not take into acount the skipped profile.
+The counter does not take into account the skipped profile.